 Experience the Literary and Musical Culture

 Lisbon is also a wonderful place for book lovers.
+(And, come on, is there anything more romantic than browsing books together?)
 The city is home to a number of famed authors, like Fernando Pessoa and José Saramago, among many others.

 Immerse yourself in the culture by perusing the town’s book shops and reading some local literature.
 There are many great bookstores around town to explore.